Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Methodology and theory for multiple change points

 \end{definition}

-Note that $\I$ contains $O(T)$ intervals, as it is constructed to guarantee appropriate coverage even in frequent change point scenarios with up to $O(T)$ change points.
-On the other hand, when assuming that there is only a single change point, all intervals that do not have a starting point at $1$ or do not have an end point at $T$ can be discarded, reducing the number of intervals to $O(\log T)$.
+Note that $\I$ covers the whole range of scales and locations in an efficient way such that there are $O(n)$ intervals, which is constructed to guarantee appropriate background for different types of change points.
+When there is only one change point, all intervals that do not have a starting point at $1$ or do not have an end point at $n$ can be discarded, reducing the number of intervals to $O(\log n)$.
 In the case of multiple change points, assuming a certain minimal spacing between change points also allows to discard intervals that are too short.
-Note that $\abs{\I_k}$ (the number of intervals on the $k$-th layer) increases exponentially and thus skipping the lowest layers with a length below a pre-specified minimal segment length $m$ reduces the number of intervals drastically.

-The difference between SeedBS and its optimistic counterpart OSeedBS is essentially in line $4$ of Algorithm~\ref{Alg:OSeedBS}, where we perform optimistic search rather than full grid search.
-The choice of naive, advanced or combined optimistic search in line $4$ leads to the respective versions for OSeedBS.
-The selection method in line $5$ can be for example greedy or narrowest over threshold (NOT) based selection, see \cite{SeedBS} for details.
-The computational times of OSeedBS depend of course on the chosen optimistic search type, but even more critical is the choice of minimal segment length $m$.
-If $m=O(T)$, only a handful of intervals are considered, with $O(\log T)$ evaluations each, and thus $O(\log T)$ evaluations overall.
+The difference between SeedBS \citep{SeedBS} and its optimistic counterpart OSeedBS is essentially in line~$4$ of \cref{Alg:OSeedBS}, where we perform either OS or aOS rather than full grid search.
+The selection method in line~$5$ can be for example greedy or narrowest-over-threshold (NOT) selection, see \cite{SeedBS}.
+The computational times of OSeedBS depend critically on the minimal segment length $m$.
+If $m=O(n)$, only a handful of intervals are considered, with $O(\log n)$ evaluations each, and thus $O(\log n)$ evaluations overall.
 For the other extreme, when $m$ is very small, many intervals need to be generated and thus the main driver of the number of evaluations (and hence, the computational cost) is the number of considered intervals.
-For $m=2$, the number of intervals and also the total number of evaluations is $O(T)$.
+For $m=2$, the number of intervals and also the total number of evaluations is $O(n)$.
 The estimation performance of course also depends on the choice of $m$.
-If chosen too small, estimation performance will be bad as change points within short segments cannot be detected.
-Thus, intuitively, $m$ offers some kind of trade-off between estimation performance and computational efforts.
-Note that such trade-offs are inherent also in other methods, see e.g.~the number of random intervals chosen in WBS.
+If chosen too large, estimation performance will be bad as change points within short segments may not be detected.
+Thus, $m$ offers some kind of trade-off between estimation performance and computational efforts.
+Such trade-offs are inherent also in other methods, see e.g.~the number of random intervals chosen in WBS.